-We all wish we could change our hair color from dark to light faster than a pop star.
-But — no matter how convincing bond builders may seem — the reality is that going from dark to blonde is a chemically intense process with the potential to wreck our mane.
+We all wish we could change our hair color from dark to light faster than the speed of light.
+But, no matter how convincing bond builders may seem, the reality is that going from dark to blonde hair is a chemically intense process with the potential to wreck our mane.
 Even though we like to think of our hair as a canvas, it’s actually just our hair.
-We checked in with color queen and Redken Brand Ambassador Cassondra Kaeding to find out what we can’t be glossed over when going from dark to light.
+We checked in with the color queen and Redken Brand Ambassador Cassondra Kaeding to find out what we can’t gloss over when taking our hair from dark to light.

 No One Goes Blonde Overnight

 The most common misconception about turning hair from black or brown to super blonde, according to Cassondra, is that all it takes is one appointment.
-Instead, she explains, “major lightening services are a long, intensive process,” meaning going blonde is a commitment and time intensive – you have to really want it and be willing to put in the work.
+Instead, she explains that “major lightening services are a long, intensive process.
+Going blonde is a commitment and time-intensive.
+If you really want it, you have to be willing to put in the work.

-Before making the transition to blonde, you want your hair to be in a good place – the worst thing for your mane would be breakage from bleach.
+Before making the transition to blonde, you want your hair to be in a good place.
+The worst thing for your mane would be breakage from bleach.
 “Realistically, a colorist would love for the client’s hair to be virgin, but nowadays this is rarely the case,” explains Cassondra.
-“Going from dark to light can be strenuous on the hair so it’s important to take hair supplements and use products that are color safe and moisturizing.
-I recommend Redken Color Extend Blondage Shampoo, Conditioner and Mask for my blonde clients and a strengthening leave-in treatment like Redken Extreme Play Safe, which protects the hair from up to 450 degrees,” she explains.
+“Going from dark to blonde can be strenuous on the hair so it’s important to take hair supplements and use products that are color-safe and moisturizing.”

 Your Color History Is Super Important